![]() |

 Internationalization support for text output More... | |

-Providing the localization for some regions is pretty simple.
-A program written with English text can easily be adapted for countries like Canada, Australia, or England with relatively few changes.
+A program written with English text can be adapted for countries like Canada, Australia, or England with relatively few changes.
 Providing the translations and other localization changes for regions like Japan, Korea, or Germany will require more substantial work.

 Input widgets and text drawing methods offer built in support for rendering text which contains glyphs from a variety of different written languages.